| | | | | | | | | |

 • Rice, stir-fried vegetables, and gyoza bowls are a must-try for a restaurant-style meal.
 If you don’t want to serve vegetable dumplings as an appetizer, steam some rice and stir-fry some green vegetables with plenty of garlic.
 Arrange it in a bowl with the gyoza, some cucumber salad, and a dipping sauce.
 Yuuuuuum.

-• Noodles with gyoza — I’m talking saucy, stir-fried noodles like vegetable chow mein or the Japanese street food classic, yakisoba noodles.
+• Noodles with gyoza — I’m talking saucy, stir-fried noodles like plain chow mein or the Japanese street food classic, yakisoba noodles.

-• Vegan gyoza ramen is one of my all-time favorite restaurant copycat meals.
-Add gyoza to any of your favorite ramen recipes, and it’s automatically more delicious and filling.
+• Vegan gyoza ramen is one of my all-time favourite restaurant copycat meals.
+Add gyoza to any of your favourite ramen recipes, and it’s automatically more delicious and filling.

 Vegetable gyozas on three blue plates with dumpling dipping sauce.